ResearchKit/SageResearch/Research/Research/README-Core.md

-#  API
+#  Core
-The `API` group defines the interfaces included in this framework.
+The `Core` group defines the interfaces included in this framework.

 ## Types
 The `Types` group includes the structs, enums, and option sets used to define values within the interface.